PayKings Logo

 How to dodge this problem: Always make refunds in a timely manner and do so to the same credit or debit card the consumer paid with.
 Failure of timely refunds can result in a return item chargeback or a basic credit card chargeback.
 Make sure you communicate to your customer how long it will take before they see the refund.

 This information may seem basic to some people, but when it comes to the integrity of how your business is conducted and your consumer retention, it's always best to cross your T's and dot your I's.
 Knowledge is power, which is why knowing how to fight chargebacks in regards to the chargeback time limit and how to avoid this type of situation all together can be a powerful resource.
-Be sure that your company chooses a secure high risk merchant account to deflect many of these stressors and for all your payment processing needs.
+Be sure that your company chooses a secure high risk merchant account or an ecommerce merchant account to deflect many of these stressors and for all your payment processing needs.

 If you're unsure whether or not your company has been categorized as a high risk merchant, be sure to read more here for a complete list of businesses in this arena and to answer the question: What is a High Risk Merchant Account?